Last updated on December 18th, 2020

 Best things to do in Bajawa

-- Hike Mount Inerie: You’ll need at least 6 hours for this incredible yet challenging hike, but it really is one of the best things to do in Flores.
+• Hike Mount Inerie: You’ll need at least 6 hours for this incredible yet challenging hike, but it really is one of the best things to do in Flores.
 Read about it here.

-- Swim in the Malanage Hot Springs: This impressive natural hot spring is made of a boiling hot stream that flows into a freezing cold one.
-I spent hours here, with very few other people in sight.
+• Swim in the Malanage Hot Springs: This impressive natural hot spring is made of a boiling hot stream that flows into a freezing cold one.
+I spent hours here with very few other people in sight.

-- Visit Bena Traditional Village: These traditional villages are unique to Flores Island and visiting them allows you to take a step back in time and see what minimalist living is really about.
+• Visit Bena Traditional Village: These traditional villages are unique to Flores Island, and visiting them allows you to take a step back in time and see what minimalist living is really about.

-- Check out the Wolobobo viewpoint: This viewpoint offers the best views of Mount Inerie
+• Check out the Wolobobo viewpoint: This viewpoint offers the best views of Mount Inerie.

 Where to stay in Bajawa

-Flores itinerary: Riung
+Day 8-9 Flores itinerary: Riung

 Time needed: 2 nights

-Riung is a small fishing village north of the Island.
-It’s often left off of backpackers’ itinerary, but if you’re keen to go off the beaten track, make sure you visit Riung.
+Riung isn’t for everyone.
+But if you’re keen to go off the beaten track, make sure you check it out.

 Things to do in Riung

-- Go island hopping in the 17 Islands Marine Park: Spend your day on a small boat making your way between several islands just off the coast of Riung.
+• Go island hopping in 17 Islands Marine Park: Spend your day on a small boat making your way between several islands just off the coast of Riung.
 What makes this extra special is that the waters are free from tourist boats which is quite a contrast from island hopping in Komodo National Park.

-- Whilst island hopping is the only thing to do in Riung, the village is so quint and has a unique charm to it.
+• Whilst island hopping is the only thing to do in Riung, the village is so quint and has a unique charm to it.
 Spend a few hours walking around and watching as the locals go about their daily lives

 Where to stay in Riung

-Flores itinerary: Moni
+Day 10-11 Flores itinerary: Moni

 Time needed: 2 nights